emetowinner/Hostel-Checkin/README.md

 -	_and more…_

 **Case 2:** A hostel Rep should be ale to;
-i.
-Create hostel Domain
+-	Create hostel Domain
-ii.
-Update hostel details
+-	Update hostel details
-iii.
-Delete hostel uploaded
+-	Delete hostel uploaded
-iv.
-Make changes where needed
+-	Make changes where needed
-v.
-Communicate with other hostel Reps
+-	Communicate with other hostel Reps

 **Case 3:** An Admin should be able to:
-i.
-Monitor hostel Rep activities ii.
-Approve pending hostels iii.
-Delete/deactivate any user iv.	*And more…*
+-	Monitor hostel Rep activities
+-	Approve pending hostels
+-	Delete/deactivate any user
+-	*And more…*

 *Stages towards the achievement of this project should be strictly followed.
 And this involves:*

 a) 	Mock-up and design template.

 b) 	Front-end Code-base Deployment

 c) 	Test Running of Front-end

 d) 	Integrating of Front-end into Django framework

 e) 	Designing the Database

 f) 	Database Structure

 g) 	MySQL Server Setup

 h) 	Full implementation of design/General implementation

 i) 	Deployment of the cloud

 j) 	Documentation

 k) 	Presentation

 **OBJECTIVES OF THIS PROJECT.**